riccardoperotti/rima-api/README.md

 * Creating a dependencies object to be passed to controllers
 * Add Throttling
 * Add Instrumentation
-* Strict / exact mode where rhymes are matched by exact syllable, not by sound.
+* Strict / exact mode where rhymes are matched syllable by syllable instead of by sound.